markhamilton1/vsop2013/README.md

 The ephemerides are provided in 6 sequential text files (ASCII) and can be downloaded at:

     ftp://ftp.imcce.fr/pub/ephem/planets/vsop2013/ephemerides

+**NOTE that you will likely have to use an ftp client to download the ephemerides files.
+For MacOSX I use the app ForkLift and have verified that the files are still available as of July 20, 2022.**

 The following provides the name of each file and the period that it covers:

 * `VSOP2013.m4000: -4500 to -3000`